-Most Westerners would be surprised to learn that from 800-1200 Arabic civilization was the world's center of intellectual, cultural, and economic developments.
+Most Westerners would be surprised to learn that from 800-1200 A.D.
+Arabic civilization was the world's center of intellectual, cultural, and economic developments.
 A study of the philosophical and theological thought developed in the Arabic world during the medieval period, and its influence on later intellectual traditions, including the Western Christian tradition.
-Prerequisites: GES130 or GES145, 146.
+Prerequisites: GES130 (may be taken concurrently) or GES244 (may be taken concurrently).